CIS5650-Fall-2024/Project5-Vulkan-Grass-Rendering/README.md

 *Figure 5.
 Tessellation Level Diagram for Quads*

 Next, in TES `grass.tese` we can decide the actual clip space vertex positions using De Casteljau's algorithm.
-The table below shows the process of remapping the tessellated vertices within a quad to shape it like a gradd blade.
+The table below shows the process of remapping the tessellated vertices within a quad to shape it like a grass blade.

  Original quad patch | Remapped patch |
 |---|---